catamphetamine/react-pages/README.md

 }
 ```

 One can also use the exported `wasInstantNavigation()` function (on client side) to find out if the current page was navigated to "instantly".
-This can be used, for example, for Algolia "Instant Search" component to reset cached search results if it's not an instant "Back" navigation.
+This can be used, for example, to restore a "state" of a widget on instant "Back" navigation so that it renders immediately with the previously cached "results" or something.
 </details>

 ## `@preload()` indicator